wuhan2020/wuhan2020/FAQ_EN.md

 **Q：If I lack in technical skill, how can I contribute to Wuhan2020?**

-**A：** We are currently looking for UI exchange design personnel, file management and maintenance personnel, project management personnel.
+A：We are currently looking for UI exchange design personnel, file management and maintenance personnel, project management personnel.
 Furthermore, we are also in need of data entry personnel, which requires minimal computer skills.

 **Q：What can we do to start working in data entry for Whan2020?**